Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Results

 \subsection{Voxel-wise Model Selection}

-To complement the $K_i$ maps we used the posterior samples produced by the CM to create a voxel-wise binary parametric image of kinetic reversibility based on the efflux rate $k_4$.
+We used the posterior samples produced by the CM to create a voxel-wise binary parametric image of kinetic reversibility based on the efflux rate $k_4$.
 To generate this image, we assigned a 0 or 1 to each voxel indicating conformance with the irreversible ($k_4=0$) and reversible ($k_4>0$) two compartment models, respectively, based on the posterior probability that the efflux rate $k_4$ for the corresponding voxel is statistically distinguishable from zero.
-Specifically, for each voxel we examined the 95\% credible interval (CrI) of the posterior for $k_4$.
+Specifically, for each voxel we examined the 95\% CrI of the posterior for $k_4$.
 If the interval included zero or if zero was on the right side of the CrI, the voxel was labelled irreversible.
 If the entire interval lay above zero, we classified the voxel as reversible.
 Clinically, this map helps distinguish tissues in which tracer becomes metabolically trapped, such as cortical brain, myocardium and malignant tumours, from those where tracer exchanges reversibly with the free tissue compartment.
 Unlike point-estimation methods such as Patlak or nonlinear least squares, CM outputs a full posterior that can support model selection.